rxnvaz18/LQAppRVMP3/README.md

 This LitQuest App version 2.0 has been created by Roxana Vazquez

 ## Acknowledgements
 LitQuest version 2.0 is a project submitted by Roxana for their final SDSU Coding bootcamp milestone project.
-With the help of all of Thrive DX's instructors the course content allowed for Roxana to develop a stylish and functional book reading app with inspiration taken from Good Reads.
+With the help of all of Thrive DX's instructors and the course content, Roxana was able to develop a stylish and functional book reading app with inspiration taken from Good Reads.